 Taj Mahal Palace & Tower

-The flagship property of the Taj Group, The Taj Mahal Palace boasts the most celebrated address in Mumbai.
-Built over a century ago, it has become a favourite of many Indian Maharajas, visiting dignitaries and film stars over the years due to its comfortable, well-appointed accommodation and excellent location.
+The flagship property of the IHCL group, The Taj Mahal Palace boasts the most celebrated address in Mumbai.
+Built over a century ago, it has become a favorite of many Indian Maharajas, visiting dignitaries and film stars over the years due to its comfortable, well-appointed accommodation and excellent location.

 Speak to someone